pberba/applescript-decompiler/README.md

 # AppleScript Decompiler

 This decompiles run-only applescript.
-This is built on top of [Jinmo/applescript-disassembler](https://github.com/Jinmo/applescript-disassembler)
+This is built on top of [Jinmo/applescript-disassembler](https://github.com/Jinmo/applescript-disassembler).
+See my [blog post for more details](https://pberba.github.io/security/2025/12/14/decompiling-run-only-applescripts/)

 ### Installation